meltoner/agrofelis/components/vehicle-steering/readme.md

 | **Total** |      |    |     |      |     |  **103.72**  | |

 The total cost to manufacture the Agrofelis steering structural and actuators elements excluding shipping and assembly charges, sums to approximately **104** euros.
+The total cost to fabricate the Agrofelis steering structural, actuators and electronics sums to approximately **136** euros.

 ## Steering driver software